Canada's role in Webb

 The FGS/NIRISS instrument team was responsible for designing and developing the Canadian contribution to Webb.

-The integrated FGS/NIRISS unit was built, tested, and will be maintained by Honeywell with the help of scientists and engineers from the CSA, the Université de Montréal, NASA, and the Space Telescope Science Institute.
+The integrated FGS/NIRISS unit was built and tested by Honeywell with the help of scientists and engineers from the CSA, the Université de Montréal, NASA, and the Space Telescope Science Institute.

 The CSA is funding Canada's entire contribution to the space telescope, including the two Canadian hardware elements and the continued participation of instrument scientists.